 Claims & Loss Adjustments is comprised of the loss fund as determined by our actuary based on various rating units to determine Members exposure (or potential) for loss.

+In 2024, claims and loss adjustments were \$13M, a \$5.6M or 75% increase as compared to 2023.

-The 2023 loss fund (or loss year) was estimated to be \$8.8M and at the end of 2023 our actuary increased the reserve to \$12.6M due to a number of high-risk liability claims.
-This was partially offset by favorable claims development in prior years to a claims and loss adjustment of \$7.5M.
-The claims and loss adjustment for 2022 was \$7M and for 2021 it was \$4.5M.
+- The liability and property claim loss fund (2024 loss year) was estimated to be \$8.9M.
+Losses and loss trends for 2024 exceed estimates and our Actuary increased the reserve for the 2024 loss year by \$3.6M to a revised estimate of \$12.5M due to a number of high-risk liability claims. - Claims development for the years leading up to and including 2023 have been unfavorable compared to estimates.
+As a result, our Actuary reduced the reserves for those years by \$246K.
+Our Actuary also increased ULAE by \$300K in response to increased claims reserves.

 Insurance Services includes excess/reinsurance premiums for liability and property coverage.
-This also includes other insurance product expenses related to the cost of pollution, underground storage tanks, crime & fidelity, directors & officers, excess cyber, excess APD and driver record monitoring.
+This also includes other insurance products: underinsured/uninsured motorists (UIM), pollution, underground storage tanks, crime & fidelity, directors & officers, driver record monitoring, excess cyber, excess auto physical damage (APD), and terrorism and sabotage insurance including loss of rent.